GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/examples/llama2-7b/README.md

 # Deploy and load test  Llama-2 7B model

-This walkthrough shows you how to deploy and load test Llama-2 7B model.
+This walkthrough shows you how to deploy and load test the Llama-2 7B model.

 ## Download the Llama-2 7B checkpoint

 Follow the instructions on [Llama 2 repo](https://github.com/facebookresearch/llama/blob/main/README.md) to access Llama 2 checkpoints.
 Download the checkpoints to a GCS location.

 ## Convert the checkpoint